yaroslaff/hashget/README.md

 -rw-r--r-- 1 root root 29M Mar  4 21:59 /tmp/mydebvm.tar.gz
 ~~~

 Optimized backup is 70Mb shorter, just 29 instead of 99, 70% saved!
+If you pay for storing your backups (e.g. on Amazon Glacier, you now will pay just $29 where before you paid $99).

 After this step, you have very small (just 29Mb for 300Mb+ generic debian 9 LXC machine rootfs)